cubar/mqboard/Readme.md

 - wget http://micropython.org/resources/firmware/esp32-20220618-v1.19.1.bin
 - ./32flash.sh esp32-20220618-v1.19.1.bin erase flash

-Once you have the micropython firmware installed on your board you can start using rshell.
 Set your credentials in image/safemode/secrets.py.
 To put all python scripts in the image/ folder on you board you can use:
 - bin/upload-image.sh

 See requirements.txt to understand which libs we need for the python environment to communicate with your esp module.
-See bin folder to upload micropython (if not already done).
 Use rshell to interact with your esp board via USB.
 An Alias is handy:
 - alias rs='rshell --port /dev/ttyUSB0'../Readme.md
-Inside rs you have a few linux-like commands where you can use a special folder:
+Inside rshell you have a few linux-like commands where you can use a special folder:
 - /pyboard
 that refers to the filesystem on your esp module.
 From your rshell prompt you can type:
 - repl
 to enter repl mode where you can type micropython directly on your esp module.

-After bootstrapping once using rshell you communicate faster over MQTT:
+Communication via MQTT (mqb) is much faster then via USB (rshell).
-Set you environment in mqb script.
+Set you environment in the mqb script.
 You can do:
 - mqb ls                               # see what files are in the filesystem of your esp module
 - mqb sync sync-image                  # upload all files in the image folder to you esp module